 The statistical interpretation of the results in this analysis is carried out using the CMS \textsc{Combine} framework~\cite{CMS:2024onh}.
 A maximum likelihood fit is applied to the \mgj distributions in the SR and VR1, with the systematic uncertainties discussed in Section \ref{sec:uncertainties} incorporated as nuisance parameters.
 To address the finite sizes of the simulated samples, each bin of the simulated signal-plus-background template is varied independently within its statistical uncertainty.
 This is done following the Barlow--Beeston ``lite'' approach~\cite{bbb}.
 While including VR1 in the fit aids in constraining the \Gjets background, adding VR2 does not improve the results due to its low statistical significance.
 Therefore, VR2 is used solely to validate the \Gjets background and is not included in the final results.

 The background-only fits to the reconstructed \mtstar distributions are shown in Fig.~\ref{prefit2} for the SR and VR1.
 The \Gjets background describes the data in VR1 within uncertainties.
+The binning of the \mgj distribution is chosen to ensure a sufficient number of data events in the $\Gjets$ AR, while preserving sensitivity to a potential signal resonance.
 No notable excess is observed at low masses in the SR. However, at high masses, the data exhibit a deviation from the background expectation, reaching a maximum local significance of approximately $~2.5$ standard deviations.
+After accounting for the look-elsewhere effect over the full mass range probed, the global significance is reduced to approximately $1.8$ standard deviations.
+Variations of the fit configuration, including changes to the treatment of the \Gjets background uncertainties, have a negligible impact on the observed significance.
 In addition, distributions for signal samples with $\mtstar=900\GeV$ are shown for both spin-\onehalf (solid lines) and spin-\threehalf \tstar (dotted lines).
 Both signal samples exhibit distinct peaks at 900\GeV; however, the spin-\threehalf signal features a more pronounced tail extending toward higher \mtstar, whereas the spin-\onehalf signal shows a broader distribution toward lower \mtstar.